 Section 403 TOWING: Vehicles parked in violation of the University Traffic and Parking Regulations for more than twenty-four (24) hours or those vehicles causing hazardous conditions (blocking fire lanes, etc.) will be towed away at the expense of the person registering the vehicle and/or the Owner of the vehicle.
 Registered vehicles parked in areas that have been reserved for a special activity or closed to the public by barricades, gates or special posting may be towed immediately should the vehicle be parked by the operator after that area has been specifically barricaded or posted.
 Towing on streets shall be in accordance with the Pennsylvania Vehicle Code.

 Section 404 VEHICLE IMMOBILIZATION: Any vehicle operator who has three (3) or more delinquent parking tickets, or who continues to disobey the university's parking and traffic rules and regulations by having five (5) or more paid parking tickets, will have their vehicle immobilized (booted).
-Operators who fail to pay their parking tickets and a warrant has been issued for nonpayment, will also have their vehicle immobilized (booted).
+Operators who fail to pay their parking tickets within 5 days, will have their vehicle immobilized (booted).
 The fee to have the immobilizer (boot) removed is $50.00, plus any outstanding monies owed to the university.
-Operators who have had their vehicle immobilized (booted) twice will lose their parking privilege for the academic year.
-If the vehicle is on campus after the operators' parking privilege has been revoked the vehicle will be towed away at the owner's expense.
+Operators who have had their vehicle immobilized (booted) twice will have their vehicle immobilized (booted) immediately upon receiving any additional tickets.
+Vehicles that have been immobilized (booted) for more than 7 days will be towed at the owner's expense.

 Section 405 AVAILABILITY OF PARKING SPACES: The responsibility for finding a legal parking space rests with the vehicle operator during normal periods that the university is in operation.
 The Director of Public Safety and his/her staff will provide special parking areas and will extend special considerations to vehicle operators during periods when the university is hosting conferences or other activities which attract an unusual number of vehicles to the campus.

-Section 406 PARKING POSITION OF VEHICLE: To provide uniform enforcement of parking regulations and a safer environment, back-in parking is not permitted in university parking lots - front-in parking only.
-Vehicles will not be parked with the left side of the vehicle to the curb.
+Section 406 PARKING POSITION OF VEHICLE: Vehicles will not be parked with the left side of the vehicle to the curb.
 Vehicles will park only in their direction of travel from the driving lane.
 (Exception to this rule is "one way" drives that indicate parking on the left side.)
 Vehicles will not be parked on the roadway side of any vehicle stopped or parked at the curb or edge of the roadway.

-Section 407 DISPLAYING OF PARKING DECALS: Vehicles must display only current decals, all other outdated decals of Shippensburg University must be removed.
-Failure to comply with this section of these regulations will be considered to be "improper display of decals."
+Section 407 DISPLAYING OF PARKING HANGTAGS: Vehicles must display only current hangtags, all other outdated hangtags of Shippensburg University must be removed.
+Failure to comply with this section of these regulations will be considered to be "improper display of permit."

 Section 408 OVERNIGHT PARKING: Student vehicles registered for Resident "R" parking must be parked in their respective lots at 0300 hours daily.
 Commuter students remaining on the campus overnight may park in commuter lots designed for 24 hour parking.
 In no case will student parking be permitted in areas or lots posted "No parking 3:00 a.m. to 6:00 a.m." without permission of the Director of Public Safety or his/her representative.
-Faculty and staff vehicles properly displaying a decal are permitted to be parked overnight in any faculty or staff lot or area provided coordination has been made with the University Police Department.
+Faculty and staff vehicles properly registered will be permitted to be parked overnight in any faculty or staff lot or area provided coordination has been made with the University Police Department.

 Section 409 RESTRICTION OF PARKING: The university reserves the right to restrict parking for special purposes at any time.
 The Director of Public Safety may, at her/his discretion, designate areas normally prohibited for parking as legal parking areas for special occasions and/or emergencies.